haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

     spectrum b
   </a>

+  **Note** that the scale in the B-factor field is the inverse of the color coding in the PAE plots: i.e. red mean reliable (high pLDDT) and blue unreliable (low pLDDT))
 </details>
 <br>

 Since we do have NMR chemical shift perturbation data for the antigen, let's check if the perturbed residues are at the interface in the AF2 models.
-Note that there is a shift in numnbering of 2 residues between the AF2 and the HADDOCK models.
+Note that there is a shift in numbering of 2 residues between the AF2 and the HADDOCK models.

 <a class="prompt prompt-PyMOL">
-util.cbc
+util.cbc<br>
 select epitope, (resi 72,73,74,75,83,84,89,90,92,94,96,97,98,115,116,117) and chain D<br>
 color orange, epitope<br>
 </a>